Nominations open: 1 February 2021

 - Only ECPR full member institutions can nominate candidates for the prize, and the thesis nominated must have been submitted at that institution.

-- Each ECPR FULL member institution can nominate no more than ONE candidate for the prize.
+- Each ECPR full member institution can nominate one candidate for the prize.

-- The candidacy must come via the ECPR Official Representative or the Head of Department.
+- The nomination must come via the ECPR Official Representative or the Head of Department.

 - The thesis shall be the work of a single author.

-The documents will be used to select a shortlist (usually of not more than five candidates).
-The authors of the shortlisted theses will then be asked to provide an electronic copy of their complete thesis by 31 March 2019.
+The documents will be used to select a shortlist (usually of five candidates).
+The authors of the shortlisted theses will then be asked to provide an electronic copy of their complete thesis.

 Shortlisted theses written in languages other than English that are not familiar to the members of the Jury will first be read by a specialist in the field.
 If this specialist considers the thesis to be a strong candidate for the Prize, the ECPR will pay for up to 20,000 words to be translated into English, so that it can be judged equally by the panel.

-The criterion for this prize is that, with suitable amendments, the thesis would make an outstanding book, addressing central themes in the relevant subfield(s) of the discipline, and hence would be suitable for inclusion in the ECPR Press Monographs series, which is published in English.
-Although we are keen that the successful thesis will be published as an ECPR Press Monograph, the Press is not under obligation to offer a contract, and no candidate is under any obligation to accept such a contract if offered it.
+The criterion for this prize is that, with suitable amendments, the thesis would make an outstanding book, addressing central themes in the relevant subfield(s) of the discipline.
+Although we are keen that the successful thesis will be published by ECPR Press, the Press is not under obligation to offer a contract, and no candidate is under any obligation to accept such a contract if offered it.
 However, ECPR Press hopes to start discussions as soon as possible with the winner and, on occasions, with some of the other shortlisted candidates.